The Importance of Equipment Maintenance

 The following are some of the top challenges associated with managing maintenance efforts for heavy equipment:

-- Costs: Heavy equipment is an investment, and it is essential to protect that investment with ongoing maintenance efforts.
+- Costs: Construction equipment is an investment, and it is essential to protect that investment with ongoing maintenance efforts.
 It gets complicated knowing when to spend money on ongoing repairs and when to replace a piece of equipment entirely.

 - Scheduling: Another challenge can be finding the right time for maintenance services.
 You’ll want to ensure your machine is ready when you need it and that maintenance is scheduled at opportune times to avoid project downtime.